 measuring how far you have to go.

-A funny thing is it always gives 0-180, and doesn’t tell you which direction.
-If one
+It always gives 0-180, and doesn’t tell you which direction.
+If one arrow is 30

-arrow is 30 degrees from another, it could be clockwise, counter-clockwise, up, down
+degrees from another, it could be clockwise, counter-clockwise, up, down or any

 That’s a common use of Angle – checking whether something is in our “vision cone.”
 Find the angle between your forward arrow and an arrow to the target.
 If the angle is too big, we can’t see it:

-arrow from (0,0,0) to you.
-So this checks the angle for someone standing at
+wrong code checks the angle for someone standing at (0,0,0).